locationtech/geomesa/docs/tutorials/geomesa-examples-authorizations.rst

    command line when you ran the tutorial; they describe how to connect to the Accumulo instance where your data reside
 -  ``geomesa.security.auths`` leave this field empty
--  ``geomesa.security.visibilities`` use the same values as when you ran the tutorial, above

 Click "Save", and GeoServer will search your Accumulo table for any GeoMesa-managed feature types.